Atlas975/Notes/Languages&Compilation/Finite_state_transducer.md

 ![[Pasted image 20240227141758.png|450|450]]

+- A computer is essentially a very large FST at a given moment in time, however instead of a separate output it can overwrite it's input for memory
+- Computer are instead akin to a [[Turing_machine|Turing machine]] which is an FST equipped with a tape

+## Finite state transducer limitations
 - While FSTs are powerful, they do have limited memory, this makes operations such as the multiplication of two arbitrarily long numbers impossible as this grows with input size
 - FST's also process input linearly, one symbol at a time.
-State is determined by current state + input symb
+State is determined by current state + input symbol.
+Operations like multiplication are non-linear due to intermediate steps